Gowiem/terraform-workshops/intermediate-terraform/exercises/06/README.md

 }

 output "template_rendered" {
-  value = "${data.template_file.config.rendered}"
+  value = data.template_file.config.rendered
 }

 ```

 We have some input variables, they get passed in to the template, and rendered accordingly to produce a string.
 In most cases, this sort of thing is used for resources like `aws_instance` and it's [user_data argument](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance#user_data).
-So, you can render templated-muti-string-content for other things to ingest.
+But it can be useful for anytime you need to build templated multi-line content.

 Let's look at it as as standard terraform output nonetheless...